-At the Summer Symposium Director’s Academy, Jarrett Lipman gave valuable insight into how singing can be used as an effective classroom tool.
+At the Director Academy at the Summer Symposium, clinician Jarrett Lipman gave valuable insight into how singing can be used as an effective classroom tool.
+Here are four reasons why wind band students should be singing regularly in rehearsals:

 When singing a piece they are working on in wind band, students learn to develop expression through text, phrasing, and then transfer it to their instruments.
 Singing is a great way to teach musical interpretation in a way that makes sense to students.